 I partnered with the Boys and Girls Clubs of Oklahoma City and Tulsa to teach Chickasaw heritage to young children.
 Being Chickasaw is something I love speaking about and I enjoy giving the students Chickasaw words to learn.
 Working with children, I hope to spark curiosity and excitement about the cultures in Oklahoma and challenge them to continue to ask the questions and learn from their surroundings.

 Tell us about the importance of your platform, “Bridging the Great Cultural Divide.”

-I also have the privilege of being a Nike N7 Influencer.
-The Nike N7 line is made up of shoes and athletic wear inspired by Native American and Aboriginal communities.
-The N7 Collection supports the N7 fund and its commitment to help organizations provide sport and physical activity programming to Native American and Aboriginal communities across North America.
+I also have the privilege of being a Nike N7 influencer.
+The Nike N7 line is made up of shoes and athletic wear inspired by Native American and aboriginal communities.
+The N7 collection supports the N7 fund and its commitment to help organizations provide sport and physical activity programming to Native American and Aboriginal communities across North America.

 What does your Chickasaw heritage mean to you and how does your family celebrate your Chickasaw culture?

-I'm looking forward to traveling all over the state, carrying my message of cultural compassion into schools so that I may talk with Oklahoma students about my platform, "Bridging the Great Cultural Divide."
-As part of my presentation, I share about my Chickasaw heritage.
+I'm looking forward to traveling all over the state, carrying my message of cultural compassion into schools so that I may talk with students about my platform, "Bridging the Great Cultural Divide."
+As part of my presentation, I share my Chickasaw heritage.

 What advice would you give to young people who are trying to reach their goals?

 When it comes to reaching your goals, know that the path to success is never easy but makes the journey worthwhile.
 Be sure to surround yourself with like-minded people.
 Practice positive self-talk all day, every day.
 Stay open minded to all situations and take adversity as motivation.
 Soon you can watch your life manifest into the dream you have always had.
 You are capable of anything you set your mind to as long as you work hard.